 In 1986, sibling owners Maguy and Gilbert Le Coze opened Le Bernardin in New York after finding phenomenal success with their flagship restaurant in Paris, established in 1972.
-The duo won numerous accolades at the helm of this culinary destination, and it has continued to thrive under Chef Éric Ripert, named executive chef in 1994.
+The duo won numerous accolades at the helm of this culinary destination, and it has continued to thrive under Chef Éric Ripert after Gilbert’s tragic demise in 1994.
 Seafood has been the inspiration behind the menu at Le Bernardin since its conception.
 The tasting menu takes diners through courses filled with delicacies like Osetra caviar, Dungeness crab, Lobster Tail, and Black Bass.
-Patrons can also enjoy delectable small plates and handcrafted cocktails from the lounge if they wish to do so.
+Moreover, an extensive collection of around 900 wines complements every dish to perfection.
+Patrons can also enjoy delectable small plates and handcrafted cocktails from their eclectic lounge.
+The restaurant offers chic spaces for private dining too.

 For those who crave for a little IPA with their Donkey Kong, Barcade just might be the place.
-The lovingly designed space combines hand-crafted pub furnishings with several truckloads of classic arcade games.
-Draft craft brews are the specialty of the house featuring East Coast heavy hitters like Peekskill and West Coast humdingers like Lagunitas, but there is also a full bar.
+The lovingly-designed space combines hand-crafted pub furnishings with several classic arcade games.
+Draft and craft brews are the specialty of the house featuring East Coast heavy hitters like Peekskill and West Coast humdingers like Lagunitas, but there is also a full bar.
 So whether you like a shot of Jim Beam before a round of Centipede or a goblet of Belgian-style strong ale to accompany a rousing Ms Pac-Man tournament, Barcade can probably accommodate you.
-See website for frequently updated draft list, special event announcements, Happy Hour info and more.

 Le Bain is popular both amongst regular party-goers as well as celebrities, with its unique interior design making lounging both luxurious and fun.
 Le Bain, which translates to "bath" in French, is also popularly known for the plunge pool located on the dance floor during the summertime.
 Although extremely exclusive and often requiring invites to get in, those who manage to enter are rewarded with a beautiful view of the city from the rooftop and excellent service from professional bartenders mixing up great cocktails and concoctions.